elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

   * Perform dynamic changes to the desired state through updates to the Deployment's Pod specification.

     - Stateless applications are in contrast to stateful applications:
-    - Stateless – Don’t use persistent storage to save data.
+    - Stateless – Don't use persistent storage to save data.
     - Stateful – Use persistent storage to save data.